Catechetical Learning Communities

 Show up with an open mind and a willingness to think big.

 The Learning Community process will begin with a retreat on the beautiful campus of the University of Saint Mary of the Lake.
 You will have the opportunity to get to know others in your area who share your passion and concerns and learn more about what we already know about the challenges of handing on the faith.
-The retreat will take place August 8 to 10, 2025 and is a completely free opportunity.
+The retreat will take place the first weekend in November, 2025 and is a completely free opportunity.

-Following the retreat, each learning community will meet six times over the course of the academic year (one meeting in each of the following months: September, October, November, January, February, and March), to discuss various aspects of Catechesis ,the challenges of handing on the faith, and the kind of people we need to prepare to lead our catechetical programs in the future.
+Following the retreat, each learning community will meet four to six times beginning in January, 2026 at a venue within the community’s vicariate to discuss various aspects of catechesis, the challenges of handing on the faith, and the skills needed for leading our catechetical programs in the future.

 During the meetings, our researchers will help to confidentially gather your discussions and ideas as we all discern how to move forward as a community.